-An SSY account is valid till there is the marriage of the girl child after she turns 18, or for 21 years.
+An SSY account is valid till the marriage of the girl child after she turns 18 or for 21 years.
 The account remains in force for a maximum of 21 years post the account activation date.
 After this time frame, the Central Bank of India's Sukanya Samriddhi account earns no interest.

-The Canara Bank SSY account opening can be done when a girl child is born until she reaches ten years of age.
+The Central Bank SSY account can be opened when a girl child is born until she reaches ten years.

 A Sukanya Samriddhi Yojana can be opened at the Central Bank of India with a minimum deposit of Rs.
 250 per year.
 The maximum deposit is Rs.1.5 lakh per year.
 Cash and checks may be used to make deposits.

 Only a girl child who is an Indian resident is eligible for this scheme.
 Girl children with NRI status cannot open an account in their names.

 The girl child can withdraw 50% of her funds from her Central Bank of India Sukanya Samriddhi account for higher education or marriage if she attains 18 years of age.

 Accounts closed can be resurrected by paying Rs.50 plus the sum due for that term.